Energy loss and jet quenching parameter in a thermal non-relativistic, non-commutative Yang-Mills plasma: Drag Force

 where,

-and for $N$ D3-branes and $M$ D1-branes $\cos\theta=\frac{N}{\sqrt{N^{2}+M^{2}}}$.\\ In this configuration there is a large magnetic field in the $x^{2}-x^{3}$ directions, so these directions satisfy the non-commutativity relation $[x^{2}, x^{3}]=i\Theta$, where $\Theta$ is called the non-commutativity parameter [53].
+D3-branes are lying along $x^{1}, x^{2}, x^{3}$, and D1-branes are lying along $x^{1}$.
+The angle $\theta$ in the relation (3) measures the relative numbers of D-branes.
+So, for $N$ D3-branes and $M$ D1-branes one can write, $\cos\theta=\frac{N}{\sqrt{N^{2}+M^{2}}}$.\\ In this configuration there is a large magnetic field in the $x^{2}-x^{3}$ directions, so these directions satisfy the non-commutativity relation $[x^{2}, x^{3}]=i\Theta$, where $\Theta$ is called the non-commutativity parameter [53].
 It have shown that $a^{4}r_{h}^{4}\sim\Theta^{2}$ [1], so the parameter $a$ measures the non-commutativity.
-Also $\beta\rightarrow0$ limit recovered the relativistic cases, so the parameter $\beta$ specifies the non-relativistic feature.\\ Therefore an external quark moves non-relativistically at non-commutative plasma.
-Dual picture of this configuration is the stretched string from brane to the horizon.
+Also $\beta\rightarrow0$ limit recovered the relativistic cases, so the parameter $\beta$ specifies the non-relativistic feature.\\ Therefore, an external quark moves non-relativistically at non-commutative plasma.
+Dual picture of this configuration is the stretched string from the brane to the horizon.
 The end point of string on the brane represents external quark and string may moves along the non-commutative direction $x^{2}\equiv x$.
-The open string is described by the Nambu-Goto action,
+The open string is described by the following Nambu-Goto action,

 where $T_{0}$ is the string tension and $(\tau, \sigma)$ are the string world-sheet coordinates.
 Also $g$ is the determinant of the world-sheet metric $g_{ab}$.
 In the static gauge, $x^{+}\equiv t=\tau$ and $r=\sigma$, the string world-sheet is described by the function $x(t, r)$, so the lagrangian density is given by,